AndyJHKim/andyjhkim.github.io/_pages/research.md

 ## Word size representation in the brain
 When we see a word, how does the brain represent its size?
 Is this representation grounded in real-world physical size, or does it follow a different internal metric?

-Note 1: If you're considering graduate studies in cognitive science or a related field, I encourage you to get involved with this project. fMRI research can be difficult to access due to its high cost, but working with me offers a valuable opportunity to gain hands-on experience.
+Note 1: If you're considering applying to a graduate school in cognitive science or a related field, I encourage you to get involved with this project. fMRI research can be difficult to access due to its high cost, but working with me offers a valuable opportunity to gain hands-on experience.
 In addition, I have strong expertise in fMRI data analysis at the PhD level, and I'm confident you’ll learn a great deal that can support your own future research.

 Note 2: I also have data on other factors - such as valence, arousal, and gender - that you’re welcome to explore in your own research.